 My client is planning to drive to Paris as they have booked a short break.
 Can they still go?

-Whilst all motor insurers must provide the minimum cover required by their customers to drive whilst in the EU we would expect customers to comply with the FCO advice and avoid all non-essential travel
+Whilst all motor insurers must provide the minimum cover required by their customers to drive whilst in the EU we would expect customers to comply with the FCO and Government advice before travelling.

 My client has move away from their normal address as family members are self-isolating and they cannot - do I need to amend their address?